 Whatever the case, it’s your job to increase the time spent on the page and the website.
 You can use interlinking to guide the visitors from one area of the website to another, which would give you enough time to leave an impression.
 Even if you don’t sell, you can at least boost your SEO by improving UX metrics.

 Even if you did everything else right, you still need to convert leads into paying customers.
-For many people, product pages are the breaking point.
+For many people, product and service pages are the breaking point.

 There are many things that can go awry during the last step of the conversion process.
 For example, a person might not like the looks of a landing page.
 Small errors can make them distrustful of the brand, which is why they won’t purchase from you.